 Dining for all tastes at Makers Cafe

-You’ll have plenty of dining options with a declining-balance meal plan at Makers Cafe, the new, 7,000 square-foot dining hall opening in the fall of 2020 on the first floor of Founders Hall.
-Designed to satisfy the wide-ranging needs of our diverse community, the cafe features seasonal menus and daily specials made with local and organic ingredients when possible, made-to-order hot and cold items, and fresh coffee and espresso from a full-service counter.
+You’ll have plenty of dining options with a declining-balance meal plan at Makers Cafe, the new, 7,000 square-foot dining hall on the first floor of Founders Hall.
+Designed to satisfy the wide-ranging needs of our diverse community, the cafe features seasonal menu and daily specials made with local and organic ingredients when possible, made-to-order hot and cold items, and fresh coffee and espresso from a full-service counter.
 An adjacent convenience store will take care of your late-night cravings.